mjforan/rm_motors_ros/ros2_control_demos/README.md

 TODO
-joint limits
+joint limits - pending updates to ros2_control

-multiple joints - how to pass in motor ID? remove rrbot references and convert to gm6020 add param to toggle simulated operation tie in to actual gm6020 library
+remove rrbot references and convert to gm6020 add param to toggle simulated operation tie in to actual gm6020 library